j-yarbrough/j-yarbrough.github.io/readme.md

 - error: Error message to be displayed if input is empty.
     - if value is empty, field is not required.
     - Will add aesterisk, aria-required attribute if there is a non-empty value.

-    ### Emphasis box

-    Creates a container with a dotted line on the left to visually emphasize a block of text.
-Paired short code is "ebox"

-    #### Arguments

-    - Content: Content of the ebox
-    - Pass classes: Passes any other CSS classes to the container
-    - Pass attributes: Passes any other attributes to the contaner